jakebathman/tailwindcss-uk-docs/source/docs/max-height.blade.md

 + 'full': '100%',
 @endcomponent

-Learn more about customizing the default theme in the [theme customization documentation](/docs/theme#customizing-the-default-theme).
+Learn more about customising the default theme in the [theme customization documentation](/docs/theme#customising-the-default-theme).

 @include('_partials.variants-and-disabling', [
     'utility' => [